derLumu/CSaAFSA/csaafsa/analytics/README.md

 ## Functionallity

 This sections contains a short oberview of nest-lieh`s functions.
-For an in depth view on the technical background of the functions please follow the links to the [static analyser](src/README.md) and [language server plugin](src/serverPlugin/README.md)
+For an in depth view on the technical background of the functions please follow the links to the [static analyser](src/README.md) and [language server plugin](src/serverPlugin/README.md).
+There you will find guidance hopefully leading you to the file(s) containin the concrete implementation you are searching for.

 #### Mapping method calls to exceptions